 Cenovus says extreme winter weather affected refinery production

-Cenovus Energy Inc. says its refinery throughput for the third quarter of 2022 and the first quarter of 2023 will be weaker than expected.
+Cenovus Energy Inc. says its refinery throughput for the fourth quarter of 2022 and the first quarter of 2023 will be weaker than expected.

 The Calgary-based oil company says extreme winter weather, along with operational issues and third-party pipeline outages, has negatively affected its U.S. and Canadian refining operations.